Cash assistance by Women's Foundation of Colorado part of growing movement

 "A lot of the participants in the WINCome program are some of the hardest working people we've ever encountered," said Women's Foundation of Colorado Programs Manager Crystal Ayala-Goldstein.

-The women's foundation's program is one of 33 cash assistance programs in Colorado working to address the disparity between wages and the costs many families are facing.
+The Women's Foundation program is one of 33 cash assistance programs in Colorado working to address the disparity between wages and the costs many families are facing.

 "They don't have to worry about an emergency medical expense or funds to pay for tire repairs," Ayala-Goldstein said.
 "They can address those and pursue various economic opportunities whether that be job training or educational attainment.
 And have all of their needs covered."